Defence lawyers specialising in defending drugs allegations ( London & Manchester)

 Conspiracy

 Often where there is more than one person suspected of drugs offences, the prosecution will charge the case as a Conspiracy.
 This simply means an ‘agreement’ to do something.
 Typically, there might be a conspiracy to supply or produce drugs.
 The conspiracy would include persons occupying various different roles – street dealing, storing drugs, passing on telephone messages from suppliers to customers, couriering drugs, mixing drugs, or at a higher level it might include those directing and organising a supply network.
-At the highest end of there might be a conspiracy to import drugs.
+At the highest end, there might be a conspiracy to import drugs.

 Watch Matthew Corn, Serious Crime Partner, discussing conspiracy offences